1884/85 – 1994: 110 Years of Anticolonial Resistance | The Struggle: South Africans in Exile in Berlin

 *Valid on two consecutive days for the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus.

-The exhibition was developed by students at the HTW Berlin under the curatorial direction of Philippa Ebéné, and produced in collaboration with the Stadtmuseum Berlin.
+The presentation was developed by students at the HTW Berlin under the curatorial direction of Philippa Ebéné, and produced in collaboration with the Stadtmuseum Berlin.

 Anticolonial resistance took many forms.
 In addition to political work, it included everything from armed battles to art as a means of protest.
 The eight Open Spaces in the BerlinZEIT permanent exhibition at the Museum Ephraim-Palais examine these forms of resistance, thereby also broadening perspectives on the history of Berlin.